euphocat/PicasaLive/README.md

 PicasaLive - a fancy Picasa Album display for jQuery
 ====================================================

+Version 0.1 by Nicolas Baptiste - http://www.nicolasbaptiste.com

 A word
 --------------------------------------

 I created this plugin for [jQuery](http://www.jquery.com) 1.5+.
-It retrieves a list of picture from a Picasa Album and displays it in one html element on you webpage.
+It retrieves a list of pictures from a Picasa album of your choice and displays them in a html element on your webpage.

 Dependencies